MatthiasNickles/diff-SAT/README.md

 The line `_pr_(heads(C), 5000) :- coin(C)` defines that the probability of heads is 0.5 for both coins.
 This rule works despite not being a fact because it is grounded to two facts `_pr_(heads(1), 5000).` and `_pr_(heads(2), 5000)`.

 Note that probabilistic programs typically have multiple solutions (probabilities which aren't directly specified falling into intervals) and that the default solution is not necessarily the one with the maximum entropy.
-Informally, this means that delSAT takes a time-saving approach and allows itself to make any kinds of assumptions as long as all user-defined constraints (rules and cost terms) are satisfied, including random variable dependence assumptions.
-E.g., with the above code and default settings, the resulting sample encodes Pr(win)=0.5, since delSAT manages to fulfill all given constraints with only two different answer sets (models).
+Informally, this means that diff-SAT takes a time-saving approach and allows itself to make any kinds of assumptions as long as all user-defined constraints (rules and cost terms) are satisfied, including random variable dependence assumptions.
+E.g., with the above code and default settings, the resulting sample encodes Pr(win)=0.5, since diff-SAT manages to fulfill all given constraints with only two different answer sets (models).
 A simple way to increase the entropy is to increase the size of the sample using `-n n` where `n` is the number of models that should be sampled.
  For an even higher entropy, additionally to `-n`, switch `--solverarg diversify true` can be used (however, this switch might slow down sampling).
  `--solverarg diversify true` increases the randomness with which nondeterministic branching literal decisions are made.
-E.g., with the following options, delSAT samples 100 models and Pr(win) converges to 0.25:
+E.g., with the following options, diff-SAT samples 100 models and Pr(win) converges to 0.25:

     -n 100 --solverarg diversify true --solverarg suppressAnswers true --solverarg showProbsOfSymbols true

-Remark: If the sets of parameter and measured atoms are identical (as above) but the overall cost function isn't provided in form of multiple part cost-terms differentiable against one parameter variable each, delSAT needs to be called with `--solverarg partDerivComplete true` and without switch `-mse`.
+Remark: If the sets of parameter and measured atoms are identical (as above) but the overall cost function isn't provided in form of multiple part cost-terms differentiable against one parameter variable each, diff-SAT needs to be called with `--solverarg partDerivComplete true` and without switch `-mse`.

 Probabilities (or more generally: parameter or measured variables) can also be associated with entire rules.
 The basic syntax pattern for probabilistic ground rules is